Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 For more informatin, please refer to the [official Optuna docs](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html).

-To select specific values for a hyperparameter, use entries that start with "LIST_".
-These values will be assigned to the hyperparameter whose name is defined after "LIST_" (for example, in the above example, "ORDER_SPRT").
+To select specific values for a hyperparameter, use entries that start with "SPACE_".
+These values will be assigned to the hyperparameter whose name is defined after "SPACE_" (for example, in the above example, "ORDER_SPRT").

 ## Command-line Arguments
 Frequently-used variables can be overwritten by specifying command-line arguments.